ahmedmostafa13/ahmedmostafa13/README.md

 # 👋 Hi there!
 I'm Ahmed Mustafa – Java Backend Developer

 Hi, I'm **Ahmed Mustafa**, a passionate Java Developer from 6th of October, Egypt.
 I specialize in building scalable backend systems using Java and Spring, with a focus on clean code and efficient solutions.
-Currently completing a Java Mentorship program where I'm building enterprise-level projects like the Vacation Tracking System.
+Currently completing a Java Mentorship program where I'm building enterprise-level projects.
 ---

 ## 🔍 About Me